danielvartan/abnt/README.md

 ## Usage

+Most customization options available in the Quarto system are compatible with this format.
+See the `abnt` [PDF output](https://danielvartan.github.io/abnt/) *Settings* annex for details.
+If you have questions or need assistance, use the project's GitHub [discussion tab](https://github.com/danielvartan/abnt/discussions).

+The *Showcase* sections contain numerous examples demonstrating potential applications.
+However, it's best to remove them when starting a new project, as they require several additional packages and configurations that may not be necessary for your specific use case.
+After removing the *Showcase* sections, run `renv::snapshot()` to update the project's dependency list accordingly.

+For additional customization details, refer to the [PDF Options](https://quarto.org/docs/reference/formats/pdf.html) section in the Quarto guide and the [extension YAML file](_extensions/abnt/_extension.yml).

 The rendering process is the same for any Quarto project.
 To render the document, run the following command in your terminal within the project directory:

 ```bash